namn-grg/istanbul-hack/README.md

 Partnering with reputable blockchain networks ensures scalability and robustness.
 The utilization of off-chain storage solutions further optimizes performance, ensuring a seamless user experience.

 In addressing potential challenges, Cult3's development team prioritized user education on blockchain technology, ensuring a user-friendly experience.
 The result is a groundbreaking fantasy sports platform, set to revolutionize the industry with transparency, decentralization, and NFT-based rewards.

+# Learnings

+The time was a big constraint.
+I tried to write the smart contracts by myself for the first time and it was a good learning experiance.